SumoLogic/sumologic-documentation/docs/integrations/webhooks/split.md

     - For **Outgoing Webhook** of type **impressions** and **audit logs**,
         - **Environments**.
 Select the environment in Split from which data should be sent.
 6. Click **Save**.
-7. Verify Split events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's search panel.
+7. Verify Split events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's Log Search panel.
   ```sql
   _sourcecategory=webhook/split
   ```